-Academic misconduct includes copying, plagiarism, or other forms of cheating consistent with the "Basic Stuff" student handbook.
+Academic misconduct includes copying, plagiarism, or other forms of cheating consistent with the student policy handbook.
 Academic misconduct may result in probation, or dismissal from the program, and may carry additional penalties regarding university policy.

 Note: For these and other policies the ATP always refers to the most current version of the applicable University policy.